microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/iso.md

 ### Full Disk Image

-The input full disk image must satisfy the following requirements in order for MIC to be able to generate an iso image out of it:
+The input full disk image must satisfy the following requirements in order for the Azure Linux Image Cuztomizer to be able to generate an iso image out of it:
 - File layout (after all partitions have been mounted):
   - `/boot/grub2/grub.cfg` must exist and is the 'main' grub configuration (not a redirection grub configuration file for example).